-We thus relied on the articles included in Study 1a and conducted an additional literature search for each measure using a search string containing the name of the measure coupled with the measurement properties filters and the exclusion filters suggested in the COSMIN guidelines (Prinsen et al., 2018; Terwee et al., 2009).
-We did not conduct another search for measures for the structural category, which usually relies on single-item measures (e.g., “are you married or not”).
-The definitive search strings can be found in Appendix C. We included any article that provided information on at least one of the measurement properties included in the COSMIN taxonomy of measurement properties (Mokkink et al., 2010): Content validity, structural validity, internal consistency, cross-cultural validity, measurement invariance, reliability, measurement error, criterion validity, hypothesis testing for construct validity, and responsiveness.
+We thus relied on the articles included in Study 1a and conducted an additional literature search for each measure, using a search string containing the name of the measure coupled with the measurement properties filters and the exclusion filters suggested in the COSMIN guidelines (Prinsen et al., 2018; Terwee et al., 2009).
+The definitive search strings can be found in Appendix D. We included any article that was specifically aimed at assessing at least one of the measurement properties included in the COSMIN taxonomy of measurement properties (Mokkink et al., 2010): Content validity, structural validity, internal consistency, cross-cultural validity, measurement invariance, reliability, measurement error, criterion validity, hypothesis testing for construct validity, and responsiveness.
 We selected articles based on a screening of title, abstract, and full-text (when appropriate) conducted by [rater initials will be added upon completion].